tsedio/tsed/docs/tutorials/mongoose.md

 ## MongooseService

-MongooseService let you to retrieve an instance of Mongoose.Connection.
+@@MongooseService@@ let you to retrieve an instance of Mongoose.Connection.

 ```typescript
 import {Service} from "@tsed/common";